Martial Arts and the Healing Arts

 The combination of these two approaches is not as unlikely as it first may appear.
 In fact they are mutually compatible and complement one another.

-Firstly, what differentiates a Martial “Art” from a Combative System.
+Firstly, what differentiates a Martial “Art” from Martial System.

-There is a difference between a Combative System and Martial Art although the two are often confused.
-In the Combative Arts the object is to defeat your opponent, period.
-By contrast, a Martial Art is a system that has its roots in methods that were originally used for combative purposes.
-These skill sets have been modified and embellished to include a philosophical/spiritual dimension combined with a moral code of some type.
+There is a difference between a Martial System and Martial Art although the two are often confused.
+In the Martial System the object is to defeat your opponent, period.
+By contrast, a Martial Art is a path that has its roots in methods that were originally used for combative purposes.
+These martial skill sets have been modified and embellished to include a philosophical/spiritual dimension and a moral code of conduct.

 In most Martial Arts the combat effectiveness is no longer the primary focus as the physical techniques are intended as a means to self-mastery rather than just self-protection or physical prowess.
 The practice of Martial Arts is not about violence.
-It is about cultivating the discipline and fortitude to master the physical self (outer self) and then using the attributes and the lessons learned for mastery of the inner self by transcending self-imposed limitations and learning to still the mind and spirit.
-As a result the majority of long time practitioners of the Martial Arts end up becoming even-tempered, humble people.
+It is about cultivating the discipline and fortitude to master the physical self (outer self) and then using the attributes and the lessons learned for mastery of the inner self, The goal is to transcend self-imposed limitations and to still the mind and spirit.
+As a result of this kind of practice the majority of long time practitioners of the Martial Arts end up becoming even-tempered, humble people.